For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 I'm going to tell you it does matter.

-The people out there know it matters, and that and they know this is a BS thing for the New York Times, just like they've known all along that what they tried to do to Cruz over this Ben Carson scenario was BS from the get-go.
+The people out there know it matters, and they know this is a BS thing for the New York Times, just like they've known all along that what they tried to do to Cruz over this Ben Carson scenario was BS from the get-go.

-Here's how the story starts.
+Here's how the story starts: it's by Alan Rappaport.

-Senator Ted Cruz is under fire from Senator Marco Rubio's campaign, which accuses him and his campaign of employing more dirty tricks Ahead of the Republican caucuses in Hawaii.
+Senator Ted Cruz is under fire from Senator Marco Rubio's campaign, which accuses him and his campaign of employing more dirty tricks ahead of the Republican caucuses in Hawaii.

-And spreading false rumors that Rubio's dropping out of the race.
+This is a story from yesterday, and spreading false rumors that Rubio's dropping out of the race.

 Emails that appeared to have come from the Cruz campaign were sent to his supporters in Hawaii, promoting a CNN report.

-CNN reports that Rubio's own campaign is advising him to get out, and that Rubio's considering it.
+CNN reports that Rubio's own campaign is advising him to get out and that Rubio's considering it.

-So Cruz once again emails the CNN report, and somehow it's Ted Cruz spreading rumors.
+So Cruz, once again, emails the CNN report, and somehow it's Ted Cruz spreading rumors.

-Okay, cruise workers somewhere, but it doesn't matter.
+Okay, Cruise Workers somewhere, but it doesn't matter.

-Cruise workers equals cruise.
+Cruise Workers equals Cruise.

 It was the Dirty Tricks Cruise campaign.